Birkat haMinim: Modern period

 By the 17th century, the Cistercian Hebraist Giulio Bartolocci anticipated the modern view of the primitive text, arguing that the benediction, while targeting Christians, was mainly directed at others, whom both Jews and paleo-Christians would consider heretics, such as Theudas at Acts 5: 36.
 As mastery of Hebrew progressed, many Christian polemical works against rabbinical Judaism began to emerge.
 Martí's manuscript had long been lost from view until it was finally printed in 1651, and reprinted in Leipzig in 1678.
 Shortly afterwards.
 Johann Christoph Wagenseil's Tela ignea Satanae ("The Flaming Arrows of Satan", 1681) deployed extensive quotes from Jewish writings in an attempt to skewer Judaism on a charge of enmity against Christianity.
 This was partly motivated by the requirement of German Protestants in a confessional state to defend their religion.
-This vein culminated with the publication of Johannes Eisenmenger's 2 volume Endecktes Judentum, (Judaism Unmasked, 1700) which has an extensive discussion of the 12th benediction.
+This vein culminated with the publication of Johannes Eisenmenger's two-volume Endecktes Judentum, (Judaism Unmasked, 1700) which has an extensive discussion of the 12th benediction.
 Eisenmenger's work was soon to achieve notoriety as it became the standard source for antisemites opposed to the cause of Jewish emancipation in the 19th century.

+By the nineteenth century, as the wording and views towards Birkat Haminim evolved, it was increasingly seen by Jews as a general curse against evil.